gitcordier/stack_qalculator/README.md

 In other words, you can think of it as a stack-based process: First, push numbers in the stack, next compute then save the result as tail of the stack.

 It is implemented as a client-server whole: The very computations are performed by a [Flask](https://flask.palletsprojects.com/en/1.1.x/) backend, as the final user submits computation requests online.
-Those computation can easily be automated, thanks to a relevant API.
+Computation requests can easily be automated, thanks to a relevant API.
 Nevertheless, an ordinary html page offers a visual interface with the backend.

 ## What the folder contains